cmudig/Texture/README.md

 ## Texture Configuration

 You can optionally pass arguments to the [`run`](./texture/runner.py) command to configure the interface.
-Notable configuration options are:
+Configuration options are:

-- `embeddings: np.ndarray`: embeddings of your text data can be provided to enable similarity search and a projection overview.
-If you already have a 2d projection of these embeddings, you must provide it as columns `umap_x` and `umap_y` in the dataframe.
-- `column_info: List[ColumnInputInfo]`: Used to override default column types and provide derived tables.
-Texture will automatically infer the types (text, categorical, number, date) of your columns, but you can override here.
-Additionally, you can provide column information for columns from another table like words.
-- `api_key`: Your OpenAI API key to enable LLM attribute derivation.
+- `data: pd.DataFrame`: The dataframe to parse and visualize.
+- `schema`: a dataset schema describing the columns, types, and tables (calculated automatically if none provided)
+- `load_tables: Dict[str, pd.DataFrame]`: A dictionary of tables to load into the schema.
+The key is the table name and the value is the dataframe.
+- `create_new_embedding_func`: A function that takes a string and returns a vector embedding (see example below)

+There are several reserved column names in the main table that are used in the interface:

+- `id`: A unique identifier for each row.
+- `vector`: A column containing embeddings for the text data.
+- `umap_x` and `umap_y`: Columns containing 2d projections of the embeddings.

 We provide various preprocessing functions to calculate embeddings, projections, and word tables.
 You can use these functions to preprocess your data before launching the Texture app.